Tools

 Ultimately, the difference between cocottes and Dutch ovens lies in their size.
 Cocottes are typically smaller than a Dutch oven—often 3.5QTs or smaller—while a Dutch oven can be 7QTs or larger.

 This means that ultimately, both a cocotte and Dutch oven have their place in your kitchen.
-A cocotte can handle smaller holiday sides, while a larger Dutch oven is perfect for the centerpiece.
+A cocotte can handle smaller holiday sides or enough food for one or two, while a larger Dutch oven is well-suited for larger proteins and more people.
+If you don't yet have a Dutch oven, we recommend investing in a versatile, mid-size 5.5QT option before expanding to larger (or smaller) sizes.

 Ready to Shop?

-If you’re looking to add quality pieces to your cookware collection that will last a lifetime, then our French-made Enameled Cast Iron Collection is for you.
-Featuring cloud cover lids that self-bastes your meals, a classic shape, and hand-applied enamel, our Dutch Oven is as useful for cooking as it is beautiful for displaying.
+If you’re looking to add quality pieces to your cookware collection that will last a lifetime, then any piece in our French-made Enameled Cast Iron Collection is for you.
+The Dutch Oven features our proprietary Cloud Cover Lids that self-bastes your meals, a classic shape, and hand-applied enamel, making it as useful and versatile as it is beautiful.